bugzilla/bugzilla/docs/en/rst/administering/custom-fields.rst

   ``valueY`` is only available when the bug status is RESOLVED while the value ``valueX`` should always be listed.
-  Once you have selected the field which should control the availability of the values of this custom field, you can edit values of this custom field to set the criteria, see :ref:`edit-values-list`.
+  Once you have selected the field that should control the availability of the values of this custom field, you can edit values of this custom field to set the criteria; see :ref:`edit-values-list`.

 .. _edit-custom-fields: